Okpainmo/block-ledger_smart-contract/README.md

 Smart contract project for 'Block Ledger'.

-'Block Ledger' is a blockchain Ledger project.
+'Block Ledger' is a blockchain ledger project.

 > A ledger is a structured record of financial transactions, usually used in accounting to track debits, credits, and balances over time for individuals, accounts, or businesses.